Red Sox vs. Dodgers Player Props Betting Odds

 MLB Props Today: Los Angeles Dodgers

-- The Dodgers will send Lance Lynn (9-9) to the mound for his 26th start this season.
+- Julio Urias (11-6) will take the mound for the Dodgers, his 20th start of the season.

-- He has earned a quality start nine times in 25 starts this season.

-- Lynn has four starts in a row of five innings or more.
+- Urias has eight starts in a row of five innings or more.

-- He has kept opponents from scoring an earned run in two straight appearances.
+- In 19 appearances this season, he has finished four without allowing an earned run.

 |Opponent